sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 > **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

-This code pattern can be thought of as 4 distinct parts:
+This tutorial can be thought of as 4 distinct parts:

 1. A predictive model will be built using Modeller Flow on IBM Watson Studio.
 The model is deployed to the Watson Machine Learning service, where it can be accessed via a REST API.